subhransu10/VR_UAV_UGV/README.md

 feature.

 ### Pipeline Integration
-+ FBX Import: With the help of this feature, we imported the .fbx files into our project.
++ __FBX Import__: With the help of this feature, we imported the .fbx files into our project.
 The drone (in particular) that we used for our project is a.fbx file which is implemented by the FBX support that the Unreal Engine provides to its users.
-+ Python Scripting: We were easily able to automate our workflows with full support for the industry-standard Python scripting in the Unreal Editor through Blueprints (be it the UAV flying or UGV movement.
++ __Python Scripting__: We were easily able to automate our workflows with full support for the industry-standard Python scripting in the Unreal Editor through Blueprints (be it the UAV flying or UGV movement.
 ### World Building
-+ The Unreal Editor: Unreal Engine includes the Unreal Editor, an integrated development environment available on Linux, macOS, and Windows for content authoring and game-level development.
++ __The Unreal Editor__: Unreal Engine includes the Unreal Editor, an integrated development environment available on Linux, macOS, and Windows for content authoring and game-level development.

-+ Landscape and terrain tools: We created our environment with the help of these features on Unreal Engine.
++ __Landscape and terrain tools__: We created our environment with the help of these features on Unreal Engine.
 We could non-destructively edit our landscape with a layer reserved on splines and make changes in Blueprint.
 ### Blueprint visual scripting system